 On a consultancy basis, I visit schools throughout the UK to deliver my classroom-based maths workshops, therefore my DBS documentation is up-to-date and available to view.

 Why extra tuition?

 Learning the basics is vital, but unfortunately missing from many students’ knowledge base.
-Much of my time is therefore spent in tutorials revisiting topics such as multiplication, division and fractions, but I always ensure we cover recent school work so students can get to grips with their current area of study.
+Much of my time is therefore spent in tutorials revisiting topics such as multiplication, division and fractions, but I always ensure we cover the more advanced recent schoolwork so students can get to grips with their current area of study.